bitovi/funcunit/pages/finding.md

 })
 @codeend

-Beware that you MUST put any synchronous getters inside a callback or at before any actions or waits.
+Beware that you MUST put any synchronous getters inside a callback or before any actions or waits.

 @codestart
 test("contacts test", function(){